-ACTIVITY 2010-4: ALLOCATING PROJECT-BASED VOUCHERS TO SCCHA-OWNED PROJECTS WITHOUT COMPETITION.
+ACTIVITY 2010-4: ALLOCATION PROJECT-BASED VOUCHERS TO SCCHA-OWNED PROJECTS WITHOUT COMPETITION.

 This activity, implemented in FY2010, allows SCCHA to select SCCHA-owned housing sites for project-based assistance without a competitive process, saving staff time through labor hours and increased costs associated with the competitive process.
-With the closing of Activity 2009-10 (Selection of SCCHA-owned public housing projects for PBV without competition) in FY2015, SCCHA will utilize this activity as needed in the future.
+SCCHA closed out Activity 2009-10 (Selection of SCCHA-owned public housing projects for PBV without competition) in FY2015 and will utilize this activity as needed in the future.

 This activity eliminates the lengthy three-month competitive project-basing process for SCCHA-owned properties, saving staff time, labor costs, and administrative costs.
 SCCHA can accelerate its production and/or preservation of affordable housing, thereby increasing housing options for low-income families.
+To date this activity has allowed SCCHA to streamline the project-basing of 180 units for seniors and families.

-No project-based vouchers were allocated to SCCHA owned properties in FY2019.
+No project-based vouchers were allocated to SCCHA owned properties in FY2020.
 Staff will continue to monitor this activity and will update when project-based vouchers are assigned to a SCCHA owned property.

 Activity 2010-4: Allocating Project-Based Vouchers to SCCHA-Owned Projects Without Competition Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$11,714 \$0 \$0 Yes CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
+CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$12,164 \$0 \$0 Yes CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
 158 0 0 Yes

-There are no non-significant changes to this activity for FY2019.
+There are no non-significant changes to this activity for FY2020.

-The Baseline Cost Savings was updated to reflect the wages and costs of newspaper publication for FY2019.
+The Baseline Cost Savings was updated to reflect the wages and costs of newspaper publication for FY2020.

-There were no significant changes, nor any amendments during FY2019.
+There were no significant changes, nor any amendments during FY2020.

-The benchmarks were achieved and there were no challenges for FY2019.
+The benchmarks were achieved and there were no challenges for FY2020.